Dorris, California

 Dorris is a city in Siskiyou County, California, United States.
 Its population was 860 as of the 2020 census, down from 939 in the 2010 census.
 The only attractions are the flagpole and county library.
 The most notable people who have been residents of Dorris are two athletes who were born here.

 Geography

 Dorris is located at (41.965075, −121.918967).
 It is located in the Butte Valley of northern California between Mount Shasta and the Oregon border on U.S. Route 97.
-According to the United States Census Bureau, the city has a total area of 0.7 sqmi, 97.81% of it land and 2.19% of it water.
+According to the United States Census Bureau, the city has a total area of 0.7 sqmi, of which 97.81% is land and 2.19% is water.

 History

 The town was named in 1907 by the Southern Pacific Railroad for brothers Presley A. and Carlos J. Dorris who raised stock in Little Shasta in the 1860s before moving to Dorris' Bridge on the Pit River, renamed Alturas, California in 1876.